Brett Holfield, B.A. (Hons.) (University of Manitoba), M.Sc., Ph.D. (University of North Dakota)

 Phone: (709) 639-2740

-My program of research addresses the impact of technology on the social and emotional development of children, adolescents, and young adults.
-More specifically, I am interested in the longitudinal effects of risk and protective factors (measured at both individual and contextual levels) on cyber bullying and victimization, and on behavioural and mental health problems.
-I am always willing to talk about my research and I am open to new ideas that could make for an interesting project.
+The key objective of my program of research is to foster healthy relationships for children, adolescents, and young adults in online and offline environments.
+My program of research broadly addresses the role of digital technology in the social and emotional development of children, adolescents, and young adults.
+I am particularly interested in the longitudinal effects of risk and protective factors (measured at both individual and contextual levels) on cyber bullying and cyber victimization, and on behavioural and mental health problems.
+I am always willing to talk about my research with students and I am open to new ideas that could make for an interesting project.

 Holfeld, B., & Mishna, F. (2019).
 Internalizing symptoms and externalizing problems: Risk factors for or consequences of cyber victimization?
 Journal of Youth and Adolescence, 48(3), 567-580. doi: 10.1007/s10964-018-0974-7